Found a Pet?

 Some purebred animals may have a breeder tattoo on their abdomen or inside leg.
 This is only traceable through the original breeder.

 Microchips are a form of electronic identification that are inserted under the animal's skin.
+Note that all BC SPCA adopted cats and dogs are microchipped and registered with BC Pet Registry – it is likely that the animal may have a microchip!
 Unfortunately, you will have no way of knowing if an animal has a microchip.
 You must take the animal to a veterinary clinic, Animal Control services centre, or a BC SPCA shelter to have the animal scanned for a microchip.

 Animals with no ID